tschettervictor/bsd-apps/nextcloud/README.md

 - must be set

 DB_TYPE
-- set your preffered database (currently defaults to mariadb)
+- set your preferred database (currently defaults to mariadb)
 - can be either "MariaDB" or "PostgreSQL"

 MARIADB_VERSION